Shrek: Plot

 When the trio nears Duloc, Fiona takes shelter in a windmill for the evening.
-Donkey later enters alone and discovers that Fiona has transformed into an ogre.
-She explains she has been cursed since childhood, forced to transform into an ogre every night, and changing back at sunrise.
+Donkey enters alone and discovers that Fiona has transformed into an ogress.
+She explains that during her childhood, she was cursed to transform into an ogress at night but retain her human form during the day.
 She tells Donkey that only "true love's kiss" will break the spell and change her to "love's true form".
 Meanwhile, Shrek is about to confess his feelings to Fiona, when he overhears Fiona referring to herself as an "ugly beast".
-Believing that she is talking about him, Shrek angrily leaves and returns the next morning with Farquaad.
-Confused and hurt by Shrek's abrupt hostility, Fiona accepts Farquaad's marriage proposal and requests they be married before nightfall.
+Thinking that she is talking about him, Shrek angrily leaves and returns the next morning with Farquaad.
+Confused and hurt by Shrek's abrupt hostility, Fiona reluctantly accepts Farquaad's marriage proposal and requests that they be married that day before sunset.
+Shrek dismisses Donkey and returns to his now vacated swamp, but quickly realizes that he feels miserable without Fiona.
+Donkey lectures Shrek for jumping to conclusions and reveals that Fiona was not referring to him as an "ugly beast", although Donkey does not reveal Fiona's secret to Shrek.
+The two reconcile, and Donkey summons the Dragon, whom he had reunited with earlier in the day.
+Shrek and Donkey ride Dragon to Duloc so they can stop the wedding.

-Shrek abandons Donkey and returns to his now-vacated swamp.
-He quickly realizes that despite his privacy, he feels miserable and misses Fiona.
-Donkey returns to the swamp and confronts Shrek, explaining that the "ugly beast" Fiona was referring to was someone else, and urges him to express his feelings to Fiona before she marries.
-The two reconcile and quickly travel to Duloc by riding Dragon, who Donkey has befriended.
-Shrek interrupts the wedding just before the ceremony completes, and tells Fiona that Farquaad is only marrying her to become king.
-The sun sets as Fiona transforms into an ogre in front of everyone, causing Shrek to understand what he overheard.
-Outraged and disgusted, Farquaad orders Shrek executed and Fiona detained.
-The two are saved when Dragon, alongside Donkey, break in and devour Farquaad.
-Shrek and Fiona profess their love and share a kiss.
-Though Fiona's curse is broken, this permanently makes her an ogre against her expectations, though Shrek reassures her that he still finds her beautiful.
-They marry in the swamp with fairy-tale creatures in attendance, then leave for their honeymoon.
+Shrek interrupts the ceremony just before it ends and expresses his feelings for Fiona.
+The sun sets, and Fiona transforms into an ogress in front of everyone.
+Disgusted and enraged, Farquaad orders Shrek to be executed and Fiona re-imprisoned, so that he will still be king by technicality.
+The two are saved when the Dragon, ridden by Donkey, breaks in and devours Farquaad.
+Shrek and Fiona kiss, and Fiona's curse is broken; though she remains an ogress, Shrek reassures her that he still finds her beautiful.
+They marry in the swamp with the fairy tale creatures in attendance, then leave for their honeymoon.